Welding Cracks & How to Prevent Them

 5. Avoid Extreme Concave or Convex-shaped Beads

-However, the problem occurs at the weld toes because excessively reinforced welds usually don’t have a smooth transition into the surrounding metal.
+However, the problem occurs at the weld toes because excessively reinforced welds usually don’t transition smoothly into the surrounding metal.

 This harsh transition acts as a stress concentration point (stress raiser) and causes cracking.